Preview & Export Retrospectives

 Email Share

-When finished with the Retrospective, you can click "Share Retrospective" at the top right.
+When finished with the Retrospective, you can click "Share" at the top right when on the "Retrospectives" tab.
 This will open a modal where you can confirm who you'd like to email or share the retrospective with (by default, all assignees on the incident will be included).
 Once confirmed, the link to this Retrospective will be sent via email.

-At the top right, there is always a "View PDF" button available.
-This will dynamically generate a new PDF document according to the current template being viewed, and this includes all the questions within the template as well as the details and other data shown on the right-hand side.
+Within a retrospective tab, you can select the "Show export" button.
+This will dynamically render a PDF preview according to the current template being viewed, and this includes all the questions within the template as well as the details and other data shown on the right-hand side.

 Confluence